didx-xyz/aries-cloudapi-python/docs/src/README.md

 ## First Steps

-After spinning up the containers following the [Quick Start Guide](./Quick%20Start%20Guide.md) and [Bootstrapping the Trust Ecosystem](./Bootstrap%20Trust%20Ecosystem.md), you are ready to rumble.
+After spinning up the containers following the [Quick Start Guide](./Quick%20Start%20Guide.md), you are ready to rumble.

 Navigating to the **Swagger UI** endpoints: